shapeoko/Docs/content/software.md

 #Software

 There are two pieces of software that you will need to be aware of while assembling and testing your machine.
 The first software is to be installed on your computer and is called "Universal G-Code Sender" (written in Java, if Java isn't an option for your machine, there are other [Communication/Control programs, see the wiki](http://www.shapeoko.com/wiki/index.php/Communication_/_Control)).
 Details for obtaining and installing the software can be found below.
 The second software is actually a 'firmware' that is installed on your Arduino.
-The firmware is called 'grbl'.
+The firmware is called '[Grbl](http://www.shapeoko.com/wiki/index.php/Grbl)'.

-#####If you bought the full kit from Inventables, then your Arduino came pre-loaded with grbl.
+#####If you bought the full kit from Inventables, then your Arduino came pre-loaded with Grbl.

 In addition to the software proper, you will also need driver files for your Arduino (which will make it appear as a serial device although connected to your computer using a USB cable) --- these may be automatically installed via plug-and-play, if they are not, the instructions for manually installing the drivers are below.